D. N. McIntosh: Civil War service

-At the outbreak of the Civil War, Daniel N. McIntosh organized and served as a Colonel of the 1st Creek Mounted Volunteers (later known as the First Creek Cavalry Regiment, C.S.A.).
-Daniel's elder brother, Chilly McIntosh, organized and served as a Colonel of the 2nd Creek Mounted Volunteers (later known as the Second Creek Cavalry Regiment, C.S.A.) which was under the administrative command of Daniel N. McIntosh.
+At the outbreak of the Civil War, McIntosh organized and served as a colonel of the 1st Creek Mounted Volunteers (later known as the First Creek Cavalry Regiment, C.S.A.).
+Daniel's elder brother, Chilly McIntosh, organized and served as a colonel of the 2nd Creek Mounted Volunteers (later known as the Second Creek Cavalry Regiment, C.S.A.) which was under the administrative command of Daniel N. McIntosh.
 D.N.
-McIntosh was organizing the 3rd Creek Cavalry Regiment, C.S.A., which would have entitled him to the rank of Brigadier General in the Confederate Army.
+McIntosh was organizing the 3rd Creek Cavalry Regiment, C.S.A., which would have entitled him to the rank of brigadier general in the Confederate Army.
 But the war ended before he received that rank.
 Eight members of the McIntosh family served in Colonel McIntosh's regiment.

 His regiment fought in the following battles: Round Mountain, Chusto-Talasah (Shoal Creek), Chustenahlah, Pea Ridge, Old Fort Wayne, Honey Springs and Cabin Creek.
 Colonel McIntosh's Regiment was one of General Stand Watie's units having the distinction of being one of the last Confederate military units to surrender to Union military forces on 23 June 1865 near Doaksville, Choctaw Nation, Indian Territory.

 Post-war life

 After the war, McIntosh represented the Creek Nation as a delegate to negotiating and signing the Creek Treaty of 1866.
 The United States had required a new peace treaty since the Creek were allied with the Confederacy.
 It required that they emancipate all their slaves and offer those persons who wanted to stay in Creek territory full membership and rights in the tribe, including shares of land.
 McIntoch served frequently as a tribal delegate to Washington, D.C.
 He became a successful farmer, stockman and landholder.
 During his lifetime, he held every office in the tribe except Principal Chief of the Creek Nation.

-D. N. McIntosh died on 10 April 1895 at his farm near Fame, Indian Territory.
+McIntosh died on April 10, 1895, at his farm near Fame, Indian Territory.
 He was buried at Fame Cemetery not far from his home.
-This became part of McIntosh County, Oklahoma after statehood.
+This became part of McIntosh County, Oklahoma, after statehood.